Livit/sre-tech-assessment/README.md

 After that, you are ready to go, so launch the ```setup.sh``` script inside ```cluster-setup``` folder (enter in inside the folder before).
 This script will install everything needed.
+_The script will ask for the root password in order to install K3d_

 If everything goes well, you will be able to access to ```argo.localhost:8080``` (the script will print needed credentials), and to ```labster-app.localhost:8080``` with you application up and running.